GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    to the underlying map.
 The nine named *reference* points (blue circles) on the map perimeter (and center) can be used to specify a location.
 This desired location can then be shifted away from the selected reference point (here LT, red square) by an amount *dx/dy*, yielding the adjusted reference point (orange square).
-Using the same system of nine points on the feature (cyan circles) we select one of these as our *anchor* point (here LT).
-The feature is then placed such that its anchor point matches the selected reference point.
+Using the same system of nine points on the map feature (cyan circles) we select one of these as our *anchor* point (here LT).
+The feature is then placed such that its anchor point matches the adjusted reference point.

 Placing a feature on the map means selecting a *reference* point somewhere on the map and an *anchor* point somewhere on the feature, and positioning the feature so that the two points overlap.